fuseio/fuse-bridge-v2/README.md

 New tokens can be added by adding them in constants and updating the list in `deploy/WrappedERC20.js`

+Also Ppease check `scripts/deploy-example.sh` how to deploy and setup the bridge

 ## Deployed Proxy Contracts